DanBuchan/profile_drift_new/README.md

 4. We select some Pfam families from each drift class.
 Unpack the sequences.
 Align them with raxml.
    > select_targets.py
    we take in some lists of families and output a list of targets that we want to model
+   > get_taget_id_list.py
+   little helper script that takes the target list and translates it in to the JOB IDs that were used on the cluster to output the target list
    > run_raxml.py raxml.sh
 5. Take all our alignments and then run alphafold2.
 6. Collate models and analyse.